Proven Sales Closing Questions

 Listen Carefully

-When asking closing questions, you should always practice active listening.
-This will help you better understand your customer’s needs and concerns so that you can tailor your sales pitch and closing statement accordingly.
+Practice active listening.
+This will help sellers understand customer needs and concerns so they can tailor their messaging and closing statement accordingly.

 Be Prepared